tom-bkmn/p3/readme.md

 1. Lorem Epsum.
 Paragraphs of text are available.
 The number of paragraphs are user defined.
 2. Fake users.
 Generate a list of fake users with first and last name, birthdate and biographical data.

-• Demo information:  Right now, i'm still hoping to record and upload the demo.
+• Demo information:  I recorded the demo using Jing and uploaded to screencast.com.
-The url to watch the demo is: http://screencast.com/t/vQICXND8g.
+Watch the demo is: http://screencast.com/t/vQICXND8g.

 • Additional details:  Attempted a couple extra features: